 Who Is Jude Law?

-Jude Law was born December 29, 1972, in Lewisham, England.
-While his first several U.S. films were disappointing, he earned an Academy Award nomination for his role in The Talented Mr. Ripley with Matt Damon in 1999.
-Law received another Oscar nod in 2004 for his work in Cold Mountain with Nicole Kidman.
-He also appeared in the Sherlock Holmes films with Robert Downey Jr. as well as Anna Karenina (2012) with Keira Knightley.
-In 2016, the actor took on the lead role of the HBO series The Young Pope.
+Jude Law was born on December 29, 1972, in Lewisham, England.
+While his first several U.S. films were disappointing, he earned an Academy Award nomination for his role in 1999's The Talented Mr. Ripley, opposite Matt Damon.
+Law received another Oscar nod in 2004 for his work in Cold Mountain, with Nicole Kidman.
+He also co-starred in the Sherlock Holmes films, alongside Robert Downey Jr., as well as in Anna Karenina (2012), with Keira Knightley.
+Law served as the titular pontiff of HBO's The Young Pope in 2016, and later earned prominent roles in Fantastic Beasts: The Crimes of Grindelwald and Captain Marvel.

 The classically handsome Law initially found a greater measure of success on stage than on screen.
 He starred in the London production of Les Parents Terribles in 1995, and became the only member of the cast who was invited to reprise his role in the hit Broadway version of the play, Indiscretions.
-Law earned a Tony Award nomination for Featured Actor for his starring role complete with a much-talked-about nude scene opposite Kathleen Turner, as a son involved in an incestuous relationship with his mother.
+Law earned a Tony Award nomination for Featured Actor for his role as a son involved in an incestuous relationship with his mother, complete with a much-talked-about nude scene opposite Kathleen Turner.

 Oscar Nod for 'Mr. Ripley'

-In 1999, Law's production company, Natural Nylon, which he co-founded with Frost and friends and fellow actors Jonny Lee Miller, Ewan McGregor, and Sean Pertwee released its first feature, the unabashedly bizarre eXistenZ, co-starring Law and Jennifer Jason Leigh.
+In 1999, Law's production company, Natural Nylon, which he co-founded with Frost and fellow actors Jonny Lee Miller, Ewan McGregor and Sean Pertwee, released its first feature, the unabashedly bizarre eXistenZ, co-starring Law and Jennifer Jason Leigh.
 Later that year, Law won raves and an Academy Award nomination for Best Supporting Actor for his role as Dickie Greenleaf, the carefree playboy at the center of a chilling tale of murderous desire in The Talented Mr. Ripley, co-starring Matt Damon, Gwyneth Paltrow and Cate Blanchett.

-Law signed on to play a safe-cracker newly sprung from prison in Dom Hemingway and landed a part in the next Wes Anderson film The Grand Budapest Hotel (2014) with Johnny Depp and Owen Wilson.
-The following year he was featured in the hit espionage spoof Spy, starring Melissa McCarthy.
-In 2016, Law starred as writer Thomas Wolfe in Genius, a bio pic about famous book editor Max Perkins, played by Colin Firth.
+Law signed on to play a safe-cracker newly sprung from prison in Dom Hemingway (2013) and landed a part in the Wes Anderson film The Grand Budapest Hotel (2014), with Ralph Fiennes, Bill Murray and Owen Wilson.
+The following year, he was featured in the hit espionage spoof Spy, starring Melissa McCarthy.
+In 2016, Law starred as writer Thomas Wolfe in Genius, a biopic about famous book editor Max Perkins, played by Colin Firth.

 Law has a child with model Samantha Burke from a brief relationship in 2008.
 Their daughter Sophia was born in 2009.